Chain-of-Insight/schrodingers-cup/README.md

 ## The Game Knows Who You Are 😱

 ### Before joining live play, users sign a message proving ownership of their Tezos address.
-The API server Server wallet sends some of the game's transactions keeping it a "free-to-play" game.
-Additionally, this ensures nobody else can claim your wallet address as a display name in the game chat.
+The API server sends some of the game's transactions keeping it a "free-to-play" game, but this also ensures nobody else can claim your wallet address as a display name in the game chat.

 <br/>
 <p align="center">